vishav7982/mockhttpserver/README.md

 - Control logging and unmatched request responses
 - Easily toggle between HTTP and HTTPS

+## Usage

+See [USAGE.md](./USAGE.md) for a complete guide on using **moxy**, including:
+- Mocking HTTP/HTTPS requests
+- Simulating timeouts and delays
+- Sequential responses and advanced expectations etc.

 ## Contributing

 Contributions are welcome! 🎉 See [CONTRIBUTION.md](./CONTRIBUTING.md) for more details.